flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ## Operating System

-The system includes a **512 KB ROM** that stores a 'BIOS'.
+The system includes a **512 KB ROM** that stores a Basic Input/Output System (BIOS).
 This program performs many services, including taking care of the startup process, displaying the user shell, and exposing a collection of I/O routines [@operating_system-bios].

 ### BIOS/Kernel